LTU-RAI/TravBlox/README.md

 3. **Flexible Traversability Sources**: Support for custom pointcloud input sources with "heat" field for traversability integration
 4. **ClipSeg Integration**: Leverages ClipSeg model to generate heatmaps from image prompts, which are then projected onto depth clouds to create traversability-aware pointclouds
 5. **Map Manager Wrapper**: High-level library interface for planning applications with functions for:
-   - Voxel queries at specific positions
+   - Voxel queries at specific positions with traversability information
-   - Occupancy collision checking
+   - Occupancy collision checking with multiple collision detection methods
-   - Ray casting
+   - Ray casting with traversability-aware path planning
-   - Volumetric gain calculations
+   - Volumetric gain calculations for exploration
+   - Local map extraction and management
+   - Robot-specific configurations (ground/aerial robots)
-6. **Planning Integration**: Example wrapper code for mapping + planning workflows (coming soon)
+6. **Planning Integration**: Complete wrapper implementation with:
+   - `travblox_wrapper` package providing the map manager interface
+   - Support for both ground robots (Husky) and aerial robots (ShafterX2/X3)
+   - Configurable parameters for different robot types and environments
+   - Integration with ROS2 navigation and planning frameworks

 ### Traversability Integration